marasmadwa/Workout-Timer/README.md

 # Workout-Timer

 My version of Workout Timer for Cross training.
 Includes: The Benchmark Girls WOD's.
+Why are the Crossfit Workouts named after girls?
+According to CrossFit Founder Greg Glassman he named the benchmark workouts after girls (in similar way that storms are named after girls) by the National Weather Service.
+He felt that because these workouts are so physically demanding that they leave you feeling as though a storm hit you.

 ## Getting Started
 Project use local data from db.json.